A new axiomatics for masures: Intersection of two apartments sharing a generic ray

 \subsection{A partial reciprocal}

 One says that a group $G$ of automorphisms of $\I$ acts strongly transitively on $\I$ if the isomorphisms involved in (MA2) and (MA4) are induced by elements of $G$.
-For example if $G$ is a quasi-split Kac-Moody group over a ultrametric field $\mathcal{K}$, it acts strongly transitively on the masure $\I(G,\mathcal{K})$ associated.
+For example if $G$ is a quasi-split Kac-Moody group over an ultrametric field $\mathcal{K}$, it acts strongly transitively on the associated masure $\I(G,\mathcal{K})$.

-We now prove a kind of weak reciprocal of Theorem~\ref{thmIntersection enclose fort} when some group $G$ acts strongly transitively on $\I$ and when $\I$ is thick, which means that each panel is included in at least three chambers.
+We now prove a kind of weak reciprocal of Theorem~\ref{thmIntersection enclose fort} when some group $G$ acts strongly transitively on $\I$ and when $\I$ is thick, which means that each panel is contained in at least three chambers.
 This implies some restrictions on $\Lambda'$ by Lemma~\ref{lemDemi-apparts comme intersections d'apparts} below and Remark~\ref{rqueSur les vrais murs}.